 So, for example, if your total monthly essential expenses are Rs.
 60,000, then your contingency fund targets would be:

-Aim for the higher end of this range if you have dependents, have any income volatility, or simply want maximum financial protection.
+You may consider aiming for the higher end of this range if you have dependents, experience income volatility, or simply want a higher level of financial protection.

 How much should you save?

-Ideally, build your fund up to provide at least 6 months' coverage.
+You may consider building your fund to provide at least 6 months’ coverage.
 If this seems difficult to accumulate all at once, you can start smaller and gradually build up.
 Just be sure to consistently grow your savings over time until you reach your target.

 Where to keep your contingency fund

-Rather than a traditional savings account, consider investing your contingency money in ultra-short-term debt mutual funds for potentially higher returns while maintaining liquidity.
-Choose funds with -
+Rather than relying solely on a traditional savings account, you may consider investing a portion of your contingency fund in ultra-short-term debt mutual funds for potentially higher returns while maintaining liquidity.
+Choose funds with:

 - Very low risk profile and high credit quality